-Ph.D. positions are available in the ADAMS lab (for Spring 2017 and Fall 2017).
+Ph.D. positions are available in the ADAMS lab (for Fall 2022 and Spring 2023).
 A successful student for this position must have a solid background in mathematics, engineering, and computer programming.
-Prior experience with numerical methods, computation, and optimization, previous publication experiences, and strong communication skills are a plus.
+Prior experience with numerical methods, machine learning and optimization, previous publication experiences, and strong communication skills are a plus.

-MS Thesis and MS Project positions are available in the ADAMS lab (for Spring 2017 and Fall 2017).
+MS Thesis and MS Project positions are available in the ADAMS lab (for Spring 2022 onwards).
 A successful student for this position must have a solid background in mathematics, engineering, and computer programming.
-Knowledge of simulation tools (e.g., FEA/CFD) and/or hands-on experience with mechatronics/robotics are a plus.
+Knowledge of simulation tools and/or hands-on experience with mechatronics/robotics are a plus.

 Undergraduate research (or independent study) positions are available in the ADAMS lab.
 Students from any department of Engineering or Computer Science are welcome.
 Computer programming experience (incl.
 MATLAB) and hands-on experience with mechatronics/robotics are a plus.